-The Oklahoma Cooperative Extension Service Bringing the University to You!
+The Oklahoma Cooperative Extension Service WE ARE OKLAHOMA

 The Cooperative Extension Service is the largest, most successful informal educational organization in the world.
 It is a nationwide system funded and guided by a partnership of federal, state, and local governments that delivers information to help people help themselves through the land-grant university system.